Snaacky/thewiki/docs/guides/htpc.md

 ### Linux

 !!!warning
+HDR is not supported in X11.
+Wayland has experimental support for HDR, but it requires some configuration to work with MPV.
-HDR is not supported in X11 and Wayland.
-If you plan on playing HDR content, you will need to use Kodi's built-in player.
+If you plan on playing HDR content, you will probably need to use Kodi's built-in player.
 !!!

 Linux is another common option for HTPCs.
 If you chose to go down this route, most of the setup remains the same, however file paths will be different.